By: Dannie Phan | January 19th 2021

 If you’re still not sure where to publish your poetry, take advantage of the submission guides offered up by Entropy Magazine.
 Alternatively, explore the open contests and journals currently advertising through Submittable.

 It takes time for a poet’s career to gain traction.
 The best way to start making money as a poet, however, is to start writing.
 If you have the time, energy, and inspiration to start putting poetry to paper, don’t wait.
 Instead, get your thoughts down, revise them as you need to, and then start exploring the different outlets that may be interested in sharing your work.

 If you want to supplement your poet’s income while you’re still getting your feet off of the ground, you can.
-You can sign up for an account through a program like Swagbucks and make money by taking surveys, watching videos, and playing games.
+You can sign up for an account through a program like Swagbucks and make money by taking surveys, searching the web, and playing games.
 The platform awards you points for every in-site activity you participate in.
 Once you’ve earned enough points, you’ll be able to cash your winnings out in exchange for PayPal credit or gift cards to your favorite retailers.

 - Best Travel Credit Cards for 2020: Get Upgrades, Free Flights, and More

 - 20 Legit Money-Making Apps to Earn Extra Cash in 2021

 - 5 Easy Ways to Make Money with Your Dog

 - Apps That Will Pay You To Workout

 - The 6 Best Investing Apps for 2020